limitlessloop/vets.gov-status/_boards/facility.md

   - name: Increased transparency at the facility hospital level
     layout: icon
     icon: calendar
-    text: Disply percentage of Veterans who reported they were “always” or “usually” able to get an appointment
+    text: Report percentage of Veterans who were “always” or “usually” able to get an appointment

 charts: facility
 ---